Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Today is the second stage of your hike to Kumano Nachi Taisha (also called Ogumotori-goe, approximately 16 kilometres/5.5 hours).

 Get up early and head to the trailhead (you can collect your next stamp there).
-The hike today crosses three mountain passes with some very steep uphills and downhills.
-There is a shelter/rest stop at the top of the last pass, slightly off the trail.
-Make sure you stop there, you get rewarded with beautiful panoramic views over the forests and mountains down to Kii-Katsuura and the Pacific Ocean.
+Today’s hike includes three mountain passes with some very steep ups and downs.
+The rest stop is slightly off the trail at the top of the last pass.
+If you stop there, you will have beautiful panoramic views over the forests and mountains down to Kii-Katsuura and the Pacific Ocean.

 nachi taisha with old camphor tree